 The proxy voting guidelines, which have been approved by the state's independent Investment Advisory Council, are also available on this website.

-At Treasurer Wooden's direction, and in order to provide pension fund beneficiaries and the public with an opportunity to review how the CRPTF votes are cast, all CRPTF domestic and international proxy votes are compiled and reported here on a quarterly basis.
+At Treasurer Russell's direction, and in order to provide pension fund beneficiaries and the public with an opportunity to review how the CRPTF votes are cast, all CRPTF domestic and international proxy votes are compiled and reported here on a quarterly basis.

 Each vote is listed - first management proposals, followed by shareholder proposals (if any).
 The votes are FOR, AGAINST, or ABSTAIN.
 For domestic companies, the number of shares owned by the CRPTF on the "record date" for the vote is also listed.